LED Distribution Center Lighting

 Estimated average foot-candles are preliminary and should be verified with a lighting plan for project-critical applications.

-Photometry / Simulation Note: When usable IES photometry is available for the selected fixture, this estimator uses the fixture’s IES candela data to improve the visual floor-level light distribution.
-When IES photometry is not available, the estimator uses a simulated beam model based on lumens, mounting height, room light use factor, light loss factor, and beam angle.
+Photometry / Simulation Note: When usable IES photometry is available for the selected fixture, this estimator uses the fixture’s IES candela data, selected workplane height, light loss factor, and simplified reflectance adjustment to estimate fixture count, average foot-candles, and visual light distribution.
+The reflectance adjustment is a conservative approximation and is not a full zonal-cavity, radiosity, or professional photometric room calculation.
+When IES photometry is not available, the estimator uses a simulated beam model based on lumens, mounting height, room/layout condition, light loss factor, and beam angle.

-Preliminary Estimate Only: This estimator is intended for simple square or rectangular spaces.
-Actual light levels may vary based on fixture optics, mounting conditions, ceiling height, surface reflectance, obstructions, controls, voltage, installation conditions, and site-specific requirements.
+Preliminary Estimate Only: This estimator is intended for simple square or rectangular spaces and should be used as a planning aid, not a final photometric lighting plan.
+Actual light levels may vary based on fixture optics, selected IES file, mounting conditions, workplane height, ceiling height, surface reflectance, obstructions, controls, voltage, installation conditions, and site-specific requirements.
+Project-critical applications should be verified with a formal lighting plan.

 Need Verified Light Levels?